Veteran reviewing short-term loan options on a laptop at home

 Short-term loans for veterans encompass a wide range of programs — from zero-interest emergency funds to federally backed credit union products — that most service members and their families never discover.
 According to the U.S. Department of Veterans Affairs, millions of veterans qualify for financial assistance programs that carry far better terms than commercial payday lenders.

-With predatory lending disproportionately targeting military households, knowing the legitimate alternatives is not a minor issue — it is a financial safety net that can mean the difference between recovery and a debt spiral.
+With predatory lending disproportionately targeting military households, knowing the legitimate alternatives is not a minor issue.
+It is a financial safety net that can mean the difference between recovery and a debt spiral.

 What Federal and Nonprofit Programs Offer Short-Term Loans for Veterans?

-The most accessible short-term loans for veterans come from a combination of federal programs, military aid societies, and nonprofit lenders — not commercial payday shops.
+The most accessible short-term loans for veterans come from a combination of federal programs, military aid societies, and nonprofit lenders, not commercial payday shops.
 These sources routinely offer interest rates from 0% to 6%, far below the triple-digit APRs common in the payday industry.

 Military Aid Societies